 For this study, data collection consisted of focus groups and interviews, which took place in March through June 2022.
 Two distinct populations were recruited: stakeholders/providers and community members.
 In total, 89 participants took part in focus groups and interviews.
 Participants in stakeholder/provider focus groups and interviews also partook in a voting activity to reflect on and prioritize needs they identified.
 Community member focus groups were held in both English and Spanish.
 Participants in community member focus groups were asked to complete a demographic questionnaire.
-Recruitment for stakeholder/providers and community members followed different protocols: For stakeholders/providers, the 211 Helpline Center's "Mental Health Guide: Sioux Falls 2021" and word of mouth were used for recruitment.
+Recruitment for stakeholder/providers, the Helpline Center's "Mental Health Guide: Sioux Falls 2021" and word of mouth were used for recruitment.
 For the community members, Spanish and English flyers were displayed in public areas and businesses as well as on social media.
 The transcripts from the focus groups and interviews were thematically coded using Taguette.